 The need for affordable housing in the United States is huge.
 According to a 2014 Harvard study over 50% of those defined as low-income tenants spend greater than half of what they earn on their rent.
 It's hard to live on the rest.

 Tens of millions can’t find rental homes they can afford.
 These are not just the poor but also many in the middle class.
 States and local communities are trying to address the issue.
 Some plan construction of new housing units.
 Others are renovating existing units as it is less costly and time consuming than new homes.

-One promising option is a Regan policy which takes advantage of the private sector — a concept sorely missing in the current administration.
+One promising option is a Regan policy which takes advantage of the private sector — a concept that was sorely missing in the Obama administration.
 LIHTC is a federal tax credit for builders of low-income housing.
 It's an important incentive to those who build or invest in affordable housing.
 It has provided funding for over 2.6 million affordable rental homes in the U.S. with over $100 billion in private capital.
 That's a win-win situation for private enterprise and for the people.
 Let's hope it will be extended.
 Meanwhile, here are programs that offer assistance for rent now:

 Discover your program today!

 Rent Help for Veterans There are lots of programs created specifically to help veterans get decent housing and housing that doesn't use up a huge portion of their income.
 Discover more options in Grants for Veterans.

 One way that at the federal government helps low-income families afford decent rentals is by helping apartment owners charge lower rates.
 They do so by giving money directly to the owners, thus subsidizing the cost of the rental.
 You end up paying the difference between the normal (higher) market rate and what the government gives the apartment owner.